njsmith/posy/pybi/README.md

   * `tags`: The PEP 425 tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM` should replace any platform tags that depend on the final installation system.
-So e.g.:

-    ```
-    [
-      "cp39-cp39-PLATFORM",
-      "cp39-abi3-PLATFORM",
-      "cp38-abi3-PLATFORM",
-      ...
-      "py39-none-PLATFORM",
-      "py3-none-PLATFORM",
-      "py39-none-any",
-      "py3-none-any",
-      "py38-none-any",
-      ...
-    ]
-    ```

-    Pybi installers already need to be able to compute the set of platform tags for a given system in order to determine whether a `.pybi` file is compatible.
+    Rationale: Pybi installers already need to be able to compute the set of platform tags for a given system in order to determine whether a `.pybi` file is compatible.
 So the idea is that they can combine their own list of platform tags with this list of platform-independent tags to determine which wheels are compatible with a given Pybi environment, without installing or running the Pybi environment.